Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Economic Model Predictive Control for Microgrid Energy Management

-Moreover, we only consider $\Pfg{i}^{-} \leq \Delta\Pfg{i}$ such that a fuel generator is always allowed to start up at time step $t$ when it is OFF at $t-1$, but not vice versa.
-The power exchange should not exceed a given threshold, i.e.,
+Moreover, only the case $\Pfg{i}^{-} \leq \Delta\Pfg{i}$ is considered such that a fuel generator is always allowed to start up at time step $t$ when it is OFF at $t-1$, but not vice versa.
+The power exchange should not exceed a given allowance, i.e.,

 and $\beta^+$ is an upper bound for the curtail percentage, i.e.,